advancedroboticsaws/angel/README.md

 #### Step 2 `Launch rplidar`

-This test is to help you find out you if the rplidar you get is functional and your hardware setup is correct.
+This test is to help you find out whether the rplidar you installed is functional and your hardware setup is correct.
 Before going through the steps below, please mark the following checklist yourself when you finish each setup.

 * Launch laser scanner
-	1. Open a terminal up on you PC and type
+	1. Open a terminal on you PC and type

 		```
 		ssh odroid@192.168.25.110